sudeep162002/code-executer/readme.md

 - **Efficient Docker Management:** Golang excels at handling the Docker engine daemon effectively, contributing to the platform's smooth operation.
 - **Concurrency and Performance:** Well-suited for building concurrent and high-performance applications.

-**Contributing to the Project:**

-We believe in fostering a collaborative environment.
-Your contributions are valued!
-Feel free to explore the project, share your ideas, and submit pull requests to shape the future of Executionery.

 ## Local Development Setup

 **Prerequisites:**